 - The proportion of students attending regularly increases as school decile increases.

-- School attendance slowly declined over the course of Term 2.
-From 93.2% half-days attended in the first week of Term 2, to 87.8% in the last week.
+- School attendance slowly declined over the course of Term 2, from 92.9% half-days attended in the first week of Term 2, to 87.3% in the last week.

-- Unjustified absences increased noticeably in the middle and end of Term 2.
-In 2015 holidays during term time were captured separately for the first time and recorded as an unjustifiable absence.
+- Unjustified absences increased in the middle and more noticeably at the end of Term 2.

 Education Data Requests